Selected Items

 Step-by-Step Guide:

-Follow these steps for a quick, fair draw.
+Follow these steps to generate a fair random subset.

-1. Paste or type your candidates into the Items List textarea.
+1. Paste or import your list into the text area.

-3. Press the Pick Randomly button and watch the animated reveal.
+4. Press Pick Randomly and watch the animated reveal.

 FAQ: